 On 9 July 2019 Norwest Minerals announced the 100% acquisition of the Bulgera Gold Project (“Bulgera”) located 200 kilometres north of Meekatharra with an existing haul road to the Plutonic Gold operation.
 Bulgera’s historic exploration, development and mining database shows multiple gold lodes extending below the shallow open cut pits and along the 5-kilometre strike of the sheared greenstone package.

 Historical mining at Bulgera totals 441,000 tonnes grading 1.65g/t Au producing 23,400 ounces of gold.
 Extraction, haulage and processing occurred when gold was selling at or below A$570 per ounce.
-With the gold price now exceeding A$2,000 per ounce of gold Norwest believes further resource definition and exploration work at Bulgera will add significant value to this asset.
+With the gold price now exceeding A$2,500 per ounce, Norwest believes further resource definition and exploration work at Bulgera will add significant value to this asset.

 The Bulgera Gold Project location is endowed with infrastructure including the large Plutonic Gold Mine operating nearby, 2 x gas-fired power stations, overhead transmission power lines, bore fields, airstrip and camp facilities.

 Norwest acquired the Bulgera Gold Project for $220,000 in July 2019 and in September 2019 reported a JORC resource totaling 2Mt @1.03g/t gold for 65,500 ounces.